 So now Ripley will have to wear a muzzle as I can’t risk this happening again – it could have killed him.

 I am not happy about this but its needs must so once he can have some solid food I will start conditioning him to wear it.

 So the moral of this story is do know your dog.
 What is normal for him or her?

 Be aware of any changes in behaviour which can indicate that your dog is not well

 Don’t “wait and see” – 24 hours may be too long

 Think about how you would tackle getting a sample from your dog and have sample pots so that you can save time getting it analysed

 Have insurance!
 If you decide not to have medical insurance please do get 3rd party.
 This can be obtained from Dogs Trust.
-This will not pay for any medical expenses but in the event of your dog causing an accident you do have cover.
+This will not pay for any medical expenses but in the event of your dog causing an accident, you do have a cover.

-Emergencies can be very expensive especially if surgery is needed and you could always consider having a doggy savings account to help pay towards the bill.
+Emergencies can be very expensive especially if surgery is needed and you could always consider having a doggy saving account to help pay towards the bill.